yt-project/yt/doc/source/installing.rst

   $ git clone https://github.com/yt-project/yt

-Once inside the yt directory, update to the appropriate branch and run ``setup.py develop``.
+Once inside the yt directory, update to the appropriate branch and run ``pip install -e .``.
 For example, the following commands will allow you to see the tip of the development branch.

 .. code-block:: bash

   $ git checkout master
-  $ python setup.py develop
+  $ pip install -e .

 This will make sure you are running a version of yt corresponding to the most up-to-date source code.